Safe to ship

 New failing tests, missing coverage on changed code, severe findings, unresolved manual risks, or evidence that a critical user journey is exposed can all change the answer.

-Who should use a safe-to-ship verdict?
+Who should use a safe-to-ship call?

 What if the answer is not clearly safe or unsafe?